Should we repaint the house, and if so, using which colours?

 Before I listed the property for sale I asked three local real estate agents to come around and talk about the place.
 One of the topics I raised was re-painting the house.
-All three said to leave the place as it was, otherwise I risked choosing colours that put people off the property … let the buyers choose the colour scheme they said.
+All three said to leave the place as it was, otherwise I risked choosing colors that put people off the property … let the buyers choose their own color scheme, they said.

-Anyway, on this occasion I took a different approach and had the southern end of the house painted to test one alternative colour scheme (see the picture provided below).
-These colours are Dulux 'Antique White', Dulux 'Chalk USA', Dulux Bronze Fig, Dulux 'Woodland Grey', and Colourbond 'Cove' (half pigment strength).
+Instead I decided to leave the roof alone for now and to just to paint part of the house to test one potential color scheme (see the pictures provided below).
+The colors used were Dulux 'Antique White', Dulux 'Chalk USA', Dulux Bronze Fig, Dulux 'Woodland Grey', and Colourbond 'Cove' (half pigment strength).

 Now back to the roof.
-You could describe the current roof colour as 'brick red'.
-It's distinctive, and in fact many local people have referred to our house as "the place with the red roof".
-It's lasted well, but it is rather faded now.
+You could describe the current roof color as 'brick red'.
+It's distinctive, and in fact many local people have referred to our house as 'the place with the red roof'.
+It's certainly lasted well, but it is rather faded now.

 I think I will leave it for the new owners to arrive at their own color scheme, but if you were to choose one now, what colors would *you* pick?
 Here is a link to a Dulux Colorbond paint chart